huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the cce cluster resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the CCE cluster resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new cce cluster resource.
+Changing this creates a new CCE cluster resource.

 * `name` - (Required, String, ForceNew) Cluster name.
 Changing this parameter will create a new cluster resource.